iamsayan/wp-last-modified-info/readme.txt

 = How this plugin helps to optimize SEO? =

-This plugin wraps modified info with 'dateModified' schema markup which is used to tell the last modified date & time of a webpage to various web crawlers (Google, Bing etc.).
+This plugin wraps modified info with 'dateModified' schema markup which is used to tell the last modified date & time of a web page to various web crawlers (Google, Bing etc.).
 [Test your website with structured data tool](https://search.google.com/structured-data/testing-tool).

 = The Date and Time inserted by this plugin is dependent on what? =

-The plugin makes use of your WordPress Date, Time and Timezone (Dashboard > Settings > General) in WordPress dashboard.
+The plugin makes use of your WordPress Date, Time and Timezone (Dashboard > Settings > General) in the WordPress dashboard.

 = Is this plugin compatible with multisite? =